New goals and New Year's Resolutions

 But what about goal-setting?

 For example, there is no externally-calibrated way to measure how strong your “relationship deepener” or “love” or “hope” strengths are.
-So, you need to create an internally-calibrated measurement system to check-in on your progress from time to time.
+So, you need to create a way of measuring them for yourself so that you can check-in on your progress from time to time.

-Only you can know how much and how often you apply your strengths – they won’t always be obvious to others.
-And only you can create a personally-meaningful measurement to capture your progress.
+Only you can know how much and how often you apply your strengths, and which ones really get your juices flowing.
+They won’t always be obvious to others.
+That means that you’re the best person to create a personally-meaningful measurement to capture your progress.

 You might give yourself a rating out of ten for how frequently you are using your strength, or how effectively you are deploying it.
 You could use a traffic light system where green means you’re using it wisely and well, amber means you are under- or over-using it, and red means you’ve strayed from the strength.

-Once you’ve established your unique form of measurement, you can set yourself a goal based on that measurement system, and decide how frequently to check in.
-At the start, it’s probably worth checking in weekly (or daily if that makes more sense for you).
+Once you’ve established your unique form of measurement, you can set yourself a meaningful goal based on that measurement system.
+And you then decide how frequently to check in.
+At the start, it’s probably worth checking in weekly (or daily if that makes more sense for you and the strength you are working on).
 Over time, as you establish the habit of working with the strength, you can push out the check-ins to monthly (or further apart if that seems like a better fit).

 The main thing is to use the goal as a reference point for your progress, not as a judgement on your self-worth.
-If you show me someone who has never failed on their path to mastery, I’ll show you someone who either hasn’t been honest with themselves, or who set their sights way too low and hasn’t yet reached their potential!
+If you show me someone who has never failed on their path to mastery, I’ll show you someone who either hasn’t been honest with themselves, or who set their sights way too low and hasn’t yet even gotten close to reaching their potential!

 Using strengths wisely

-A final note before I finish up – getting really good at playing with your strengths also includes resting them from time to time, so that they stay “fresh”.
-Even elite athletes need time away from training and competing – in fact, failing to get proper rest is often a cause of failure.
+The path to mastery doesn’t consist solely of pushing hard with your top strengths.
+Learning how to play well with your strengths also includes resting them from time to time, so that they stay “fresh”.
+Even elite athletes need time away from training and competing – in fact, not prioritising proper rest can be a cause of failure.

 It’s the same with your strengths – overuse of a strength can lead to burnout.
-So in your Strengths Playbook, you might like to add a section that defines situations when you’ll allow a strength to rest.
-For example, if you are always organising everything for everyone, you might ask a friend to organise your next catch-up – time, place and activity.
+So in your Strengths Playbook, add a section that defines situations when you’ll allow a strength to rest.
+For example, if you are always organising everything for everyone, you might ask a friend to organise your next catch-up – time, place, and activity.
 Then you can show up with your other strengths to the fore, because you’ve given yourself some “time off” from your organiser strength.

-It’s still a strange old world out there – simply flipping the calendar over hasn’t changed many of the challenges that we face, as individuals, communities and as human beings.
+It’s still a strange old world out there – simply flipping over the pages of the calendar doesn’t change many of the challenges that we face, as individuals, communities and as human beings.
 I am convinced that in every crisis lies opportunity, and that there is a solution to every problem, if we are bold enough to try new ways of doing things.
+And through all of this, your strengths are some of your greatest resources.
+No one can ever take them away from you, and you can use them in every aspect of your life and work.

-My wish for you, as we launch into this new year, is that you uncover some strengths you didn’t know you have, dust off some strengths that have helped you in the past, and “go confidently in the direction of your dreams!”
+My wish for you is that you uncover some strengths you didn’t know or had forgotten that you have, dust off some strengths that have helped you in the past, and “go confidently in the direction of your dreams!”
 (Henry David Thoreau).
+If you’d like to learn more about using your strengths, why not sign up to The Strengths Deck newsletter here?